Ponce de Leon saw Florida for the first time on Palm Sunday on April 2, 1513 - he then named it "Pascua de Florida," meaning "Feast of Flowers."

 Ponce De Leon led the first European expedition to Florida.
 Florida was first seen by Ponce de Leon on Palm Sunday on April 2, 1513 - he then named the "Pascua de Florida," meaning "Feast of Flowers" and claimed it for Spain.
 Ponce De Leon is associated with the legend of the Fountain of Youth, also reputed to be in Florida.

 State Nickname: The Sunshine State

 Florida's nickname is The Sunshine State, and it was adopted officially by Florida legislature in 1970.
-Florida is the fourth most-populated state in the country, and it's beautiful sandy beaches and warm climate draw thousands of tourists every year.
+Florida population has grown until it is the 3rd most-populated state in the country, and it's beautiful sandy beaches and warm climate draw thousands of tourists every year.